VivekRupapara146/Bill-Generating-App/README.md

 # Bill-Generating-App
-Built a full-featured Billing &amp; Invoice Generator in Python using Tkinter, SQLite, and ReportLab.
-Enabled invoice creation with auto-increment chalan numbers, item management, tax/total calculations, PDF export, and database persistence with backup.
-Designed an intuitive UI for efficient invoicing and client-ready document generation.
+Developed a full-featured Billing & Invoice Generator using Python (Tkinter, SQLite, ReportLab).
+Implemented invoice creation, item master, auto-increment chalan numbering, PDF export, database persistence, and backup.
+Designed an intuitive UI with automated calculations for tax, totals, and charges, enabling efficient invoicing, record-keeping, and client-ready document generation."

-# Billing & Invoice Generator

 A full-featured **Billing & Invoice Generator** desktop application built with **Python, Tkinter, SQLite, and ReportLab**.
 This app allows you to create, manage, and export invoices (chalans) with an intuitive UI and persistent database storage.